qutrol3264/node/doc/contributing/erm-guidelines.md

    and confusion of polymorphic return values.
 3. If adding a new API variant is not ideal, remember that changing the return type of an existing API is a breaking change.
+4. When an existing API signature does not lend itself easily to supporting making the return value disposable and a new API needs to be introduced, it is worth considering whether the existing API should be deprecated in favor of the new.
+    Deprecation is never a decision to be taken lightly, however, as it can have major ecosystem impact.

 ## Guidelines for using disposable objects